OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

 **Searching for Property List Files**

-iOS applications often store data in property list (plist) files within both the application sandbox and IPA package.
-Sometimes these files can contain sensitive information such as usernames and passwords, therefore the contents of this files should be inspected during iOS assessments.
-The following Needle module should be used, which searches for plist files stored within the application container, lists their data protection values, and gives the user an option to inspect, or download the file.
+iOS applications often store data in property list (plist) files that are stored in both the application sandbox and the IPA package.
+Sometimes these files contain sensitive information, such as usernames and passwords; therefore, the contents of these files should be inspected during iOS assessments.
+Use the following Needle module, which searches for plist files stored in the application container, lists their data protection values, and gives the user the options to inspect or download the file:

 ```
 [needle] > use storage/data/files_plist